dabeaz/curio/README.rst

 <https://curio.readthedocs.io/en/latest/tutorial.html>`_ is a good
 starting point.
 The `howto
 <https://curio.readthedocs.io/en/latest/howto.html>`_ describes how to
-carry out various tasks.
-The `developer guide <https://curio.readthedocs.io/en/latest/devel.html>`_ describes the general design of Curio and how to use it in more detail.
+carry out common programming tasks.

 Talks Related to Curio
 ----------------------

 Most of the principles behind Curio's design and general issues related to async programming have been described in various conference talks and tutorials:

 * `Build Your Own Async <https://www.youtube.com/watch?v=Y4Gt3Xjd7G8>`_, Workshop talk by David Beazley at PyCon India, 2019.